ppy/osu-wiki/wiki/Game_mode/osu!/en.md

 ![Hit circles](/wiki/shared/osu_hitcircles.jpg "osu! hit circles")

-A thin, similarly-coloured approach circle on the outside of the hit circle will shrink over time.
-Tap on the note at the exact point when it touches the white border of the hit circle.
+Coloured circles with numbers on top of them, called hit circles, will appear on the playfield when playing.
+A thin, similarly-coloured [approach circle](wiki/Gameplay/Hit_object/Approach_circle) on the outside of the hit circle will shrink over time.
+Tap on the hit circle at the exact point when the approach circle touches its white border.
+Note that you need to tap these hit circles in the order indicated by the number.

 A score burst will appear after tapping the hit circle, showing the score and health changes depending on timing of the tap to the beat.
 The hit circle will disappear after the score burst.

-To understand the hidden charm of hit circles, do not rely on perception only; feel the beatmap's beats and rhythm.
-It will help in juggling some of the visually-complex hit circles patterns found in later difficulties.

 #### Sliders

 ![Sliders](/wiki/shared/osu_slider.jpg "osu! sliders")

-First, tap on it at the right moment, however, it does not end there.
-A ball will begin to move across the path.
+First, tap on the circle at the beginning of the slider (also known as the [sliderhead](/wiki/Gameplay/Hit_object/Slider/Sliderhead)) at the right moment.
+Once you tap on A ball will begin to move across the path.
 Hold the mouse/keyboard-button (or keep the pen onto the tablet) and follow the ball within the thick orange circle, surrounding the ball, as it moves.
 The orange outer circle, called the follow circle, will appear if when holding onto the slider's ball, but will disappear when released.

 Sometimes, as seen in the screenshot above, the ball may reverse its direction and the player must follow the ball back to the start of the path or vice versa.
 The visual cue is a reverse arrow at the ending/starting circle of the path.